-Homage to Thomas Browne on Hay Hill, Norwich by Anne & Patrick Poirier 2007
+Homage to Thomas Browne by Anne & Patrick Poirier 2007

 This piece of work, a Homage to Thomas Browne is greatly used and poorly understood by many people who live in Norwich, who daily cross the site and sit on the 'stones' to eat their lunch or meet their friends for a chat.
 Generally, they have no idea who Thomas Browne is, or how the sculptural stones relate to him.
 And they mostly don't know who the guy is on the podium outside Next who looks down over the square, with something in his hand and (usually) a pigeon on his head.